beckswu/beckswu.github.io/_posts/2019-01-06-option-trading.markdown

 #### Gamma (Curvature)

-($$\gamma$$ Change in delta) The rate of change in an option's delta respect to movement in the price of the underlying contract
+($$\Gamma$$ Change in delta) The rate of change in an option's delta respect to movement in the price of the underlying contract

 <span  style="background-color: #FFFF00">  All options have positive gamma values </span>